 My father swore that he would never forgive the Germans.
 While I had a German girlfriend and many German friends who courageously bore their national sorrow, and I held a love for Berlin that came easily, and for the music, literature, and great civility of that nation, my father pronounced that the Germans were “marked with blood for seven generations.”
 Forever unforgiving, as he died over those months, my usually mild father thundered to me and circles of his friends that his stone marker should bear the words “Here lies Zdenek Weiss who survived the Germans when 57 of his family did not.”
 I don’t know if graves use exclamation marks, but it was there in those Ozymandian words.

 I have never identified especially as a Jew, but I have always identified with the shadow that hovered over the life that my grandfather's fate decreed for me.
-When I wrote my own book on human cruelty and dedicated it to Karel, my favourite review (of the many great reviews ;-) said that the book was a “parable of the World, the Flesh, and the Devil.”
-Indeed, it was a work driven by my view of life, the thin membrane between civility and barbarity, borne out by my travels into war and conflict, but even more mundanely by the experience of ordinary work where, too often, I had to forgive the bullying and the human urge to dominate and diminish others with the words, “Forgive them, for they know not what they do.”
+When I wrote my own book on human cruelty and dedicated it to Karel, my favourite review (of the many great reviews ;-) proclaimed that the book was a “parable of the World, the Flesh, and the Devil.”
+Indeed, it was a work driven by my view of life, that there exists just a thin membrane between civility and barbarity, borne out by my travels into war and conflict, and even more ordinarily by my observation of workplace bullies.

 In hospital, there was one fussy nurse who wouldn’t let my father alone.
 A beer-truck of a woman with bottle-top glasses, she hushed and tucked, and gently pressed the tablets into my father’s mouth, and told us how she adored my father and his solicitous manners, never in a foul mood.
 “You know she’s German don’t you?” my father said to me one day shortly before he died.
 Then, “I was wrong you know.
 I’ve taught people to hate them all my life, but she had nothing to do with it.
 She was a child.
 I’m so ashamed.”